DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 - **Network**: An active internet connection is required during execution.

 FuseMine simplifies usage by providing shell scripts for common workflows, including processing raw data into schema format and linking mineral sites.
 These scripts:
-1. Clone the [MinMod data repository](https://github.com/DARPA-CRITICALMAAS/ta2-minmod-data) (if not allready cloned).
+1. Clone the [MinMod data repository](https://github.com/DARPA-CRITICALMAAS/ta2-minmod-data) (if not already cloned).
 2. Create and run a Docker container for the specified task.
 3. Export the resulting data from the container
 4. Push the data to the data repository.